roseTech/storycoder.dev-backend/coding_plan/coding_plan.md

 # 5. Map the project architecture
 - flowchart of our final project, sticky notes or digitally
 - how will a user progress through your different program features?
 - branching paths, decision points in your program.
-Also, write which entities are involved in each feature within the feature box.
-This flowchart will act as a blueprint for your program’s structure.

-Once you have your flowchart, write different types of inputs that a user might do in different colored boxes.
-Trace each input through the program and see which points it touches as it progresses through the program.
-Document these.
+- document touching points.
 If you find an unsupported input, create the features needed to handle it.

-Here’s an example of a program flowchart:
+# 6. Mark entities for setup
+- set up entities that must be set up and what tool you’ll need.
+You can always change this medium later.
+For now, just put the first applicable tool that comes to mind as a default plan.

+For example, a website project would have a site server as an entity.
+You’ll have to set up this server outside of the program before you can use it.
+You decide you’ll use a virtual server to keep things simple.
+With a quick web search, you decide that Apache would allow you to do that.
+You write down Apache on the webserver entity and mark “access of virtual server” as an essential feature.